Workload seeping into your time off? How to not let it ruin your trip | Produced by Advertising Publications

 If you’re a self-employed person who’s new to this predicament or wondering how you might handle it better in the future, I’ve got your back.
 As a longtime freelancer, I have a Ph.D. in taking work on the road.
 Here are my best recommendations.

 Get the biggest pieces done before you go.
 Do whatever you can to avoid having to finish that white paper or website design during your vacation, stuck in some hotel room, the beaches of Hawaii beckoning outside your window.
-Give the project 90 percent instead of your usual 110 so you finish faster.
+Give the project 90% instead of your usual 110 so you finish faster.
 Order takeout and get someone to walk your dog or take your kids on a playdate so you can stay focused.
 Leave any small, lingering administrative tasks — invoicing, correspondence, quick revisions — for after your departure.

 Finish work as early into the trip as possible.
 Do it at the airport waiting for your flight, on the plane, or — if you must — on day one of the trip so you can spend the rest of your getaway relaxing.
 Let travel companions know you have to work a little so they’re not blindsided (and rightfully peeved).
 Send them to the pool without you so they’re not stuck in the hotel room watching over your shoulder until you finish.
 Better yet, take your work poolside and finish with a refreshing beverage in hand.